 Dr. Shapiro: You aren’t saying that your post-graduate education at Life University regarding Chiropractic BioPhysics (CBP) was bad, there are just not enough hours in the class [right]?

 Julia: It was just really basic.
 They give you a good foundation telling you what Chiropractic BioPhysics is, but you don’t really go in too much detail, because there are not enough hours [in the class].

 Dr. Shapiro: Can you share some other things you learned here as part of the internship with CSS?

 Julia: I learned from the internship front desk [role]; I learned how to schedule patients, interact with patients, and what the procedure is when they leave [after their visit].

 Dr. Shapiro: How is that going to be of value to you?

-Julia: Well it’s good because, I am not going to do front desk [role as I as I now a doctor of chiropractic], but at least I know how to train my front desk staff.
-I’ll know they are doing the best at their role.
-I know what to look out for now, and I can tell them, “hey, if you do this, it’s going to change the patient’s whole trajectory in the office and their whole experience.”
+Julia: Well it’s good because, I am not going to do the front desk [role as I as I now a doctor of chiropractic], but at least I know how to train my front desk staff.
+I’ll know they are doing their best in their role.
+I know what to look out for now, and I can tell them, “Hey, if you do this, it’s going to change the patient’s whole trajectory in the office and their whole experience.”